SimranTripathi/Maze-Game/README.md

 ## Features

-* Interactive and engaging gameplay
+* Interactive and engaging gameplay experience
-* Attractive and responsive user interface
+* Attractive, user-friendly, and responsive interface
-* Fast and lightweight performance
+* Fast and lightweight application performance
-* Mobile-friendly and responsive design
+* Mobile-friendly design for different screen sizes
 * Simple gameplay with easy restart functionality
-* Pathfinding using BFS and DFS algorithms
+* Pathfinding implementation using BFS and DFS algorithms
-* Efficient pathfinding using the A* algorithm
+* Efficient and optimized pathfinding using the A* algorithm
+* Real-time path visualization for better understanding of the algorithms
+* Smooth navigation and movement within the game environment
+* Demonstrates practical application of graph traversal and pathfindin*